Mästerdetektiven Blomkvist på nya äventyr: Background

-The movie is based on the theater play Kalle Blomkvist, Nisse Nöjd och Vicke på Vind which was written by Astrid Lindgren in 1950.
+The film is based on the theater play Kalle Blomkvist, Nisse Nöjd och Vicke på Vind which was written by Astrid Lindgren in 1950.
 The play was published in a book with a collection of several theater plays, called Sex pjäser för barn och ungdom.
 In the film Astrid Lindgren's young detective Kalle Blomkvist solves a crime along with his friends from the White and the Red Rose.
 The film was first broadcast in 1966 on Sveriges Television.
-It was recorded on 26 December 1966 and was later released on video.
+It was recorded on 26 December and was later released on video.
 Later the play was performed on Swedish theater stages, with different titles like Kalle Blomqvist, Nisse Nöjd och Vicke på Vind, Som dom gör i Amerika (short version in one act) or Mästerdetektiven Blomqvist.